Welcome to the Snyder Lab

 - Congratulations to PhD students Joseph Taylor and Matt Jones for winning NSF Predoctoral (GRFP) and Fulbright Fellowships, respectively.
 Joseph will study predator niche breadth on organic farms, and Matt is studying dung beetle ecology in New Zealand.

-- Press releases on our new, $2 million songbird agroecologygrant are here and here.
-More info on the research objectives is here.
+- A press release on our new, $2 million songbird agroecology grant is here.

-- Press releases on our new, $2.7 million potato disease ecologygrant are here and here.
-More info on the research objectives is here.
+- A press release on our new, $2.7 million potato disease ecology grant is here.

 - PhD student Matt Jones’s food safety research has appeared in Food Safety News, the Capital Press and a WSU news release.